 The economy in the State of Florida affects state appropriations to the University, which may result in a change in the amount of support the Foundation receives from the University in the future.
-Over the past year COVID-19 has impacted the state of Florida.
-There is still much uncertainty concerning what influence this may have on the economy as a whole, specifically as it relates to the Foundation's ability to acquire contributions and the effect it will have on the economy with regards to investment performance.
-Aside from these considerations, management is not aware of any other factors within management's control that would have a significant impact on future periods.
+Management is not aware of any other factors within management's control that would have a significant impact on future periods.